PipoCuba/development/README.md

 Digital Hub - Backend Assignment

-How to run the API Rest
+How to run the API Rest DEveloped in Spring Boot

 #First be sure to have java 8 or higher versions, Mysql and any software for Api testing(I use postman)